ksemel/network-plugin-auditor/readme.txt

 As my wordpress network grew I found it challenging to track which plugins and themes were used on each site, and the only way to check was to visit each dashboard one at a time.
 What a hassle!

-This plugin adds a column to your network admin to show which sites have each plugin active (on the plugin page), and which plugins are active on each site (on the sites page), and the active theme on each blog (on the themes page).
+This plugin adds columns to your Network Admin on the Sites, Themes and Plugins pages to show which of your sites have each plugin and theme activated.
 Now you can easily determine which plugins and themes are used on your network sites and which can be safely removed.

 == Installation ==